slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *'It gives me strength to have somebody to fight for; I can never fight for myself, but, for others, I can kill.' -- Emilie Autumn*
 > *'Our story has three parts: a beginning, a middle, and an end.
-And although this is the way all stories unfold, I still can't believe that ours didn't go on forever.' -- Nicholas Sparks*
+And although this is the way all stories unfold, I still can’t believe that ours didn’t go on forever.' -- Nicholas Sparks*
-> *'That's what careless words do.
+> *'That’s what careless words do.
 They make people love you a little less.' -- Arundhati Roy* -->